markforster/Throttlade/README.md

-# Throttlrade
+# Throttlade

-Throttlrade is a Chrome extension that lets you slow down (or “throttle”) HTTP requests so you can study loading behaviour, reproduce race conditions, and massage performance budgets.
+Throttlade is a Chrome extension that lets you slow down (or “throttle”) HTTP requests so you can study loading behaviour, reproduce race conditions, and massage performance budgets.
 It ships with a friendly options dashboard for managing rules, live request/response monitoring, and log capture so you can keep an eye on what the extension is doing.

 ## Getting Started